Eric-Philippe/Jaguar-Webex-Bot/README.md

 2. Sign up for nGrok, then connect and start it on your machine (save the port number and public web address): <https://ngrok.com/download>

-3. After installing ngrok, run it on your local machine to get a public ip address, eg `ngrok http 3000 --region=eu` or `ngrok http --domain=<your_domain>p 3000`
+3. After installing ngrok, run it on your local machine to get a public ip address, eg `ngrok http 3000 --region=eu` or `ngrok http --domain=<your_domain> 3000`

 4. Copy the ip address displayed in the ngrok window, ie: : <https://1234.eu.ngrok.io>